 Organisations often invest in leadership development without a clear connection to business needs, which limits both business impact and the practical application of leadership skills and behaviours.
 For businesses, this results in leadership initiatives that fail to drive measurable performance improvements, reducing the return on investment.
 For participants, the challenge lies in translating learned skills into real-world practice—especially when those skills are not rooted in the organisation’s specific business context and culture.
 Without this alignment, leaders may struggle to integrate new behaviours into their daily work, diminishing engagement and long-term retention.

 For leadership development and P&C professionals, demonstrating the value of your programs is more critical than ever.
-When leadership initiatives aren’t clearly tied to business measurable business results, they risk being deprioritised—making it harder to gain executive support, justify investment, and sustain momentum.
+When leadership initiatives aren’t clearly tied to measurable business results, they risk being deprioritised—making it harder to gain executive support, justify investment, and sustain momentum.

 Even the most well-intentioned programs can be overlooked if they don’t show a tangible connection to performance and strategy.
 But with the right approach, leadership development can become a key driver of business success.